hjanime/SPADEVizR/README.md

 The increase of measurable cell markers (up to 40 markers) has lead to the developpement of new computation approachs to identify groups of cells having similar expressions for selected markers.
 Different automatic gating algorithms has been proposed such as SPADE [2], viSNE [3], ACCENSE [4] to identify these groups of cells, also named cell clusters.
 Among them the SPADE algorithm, which stands for Spanning Tree Progression of Density Normalized Events, is a popular tools to analysis and explore mass-cytometry data.
-This algorithm performs a density-based down-sampling combined with an agglomerative hierarchical clustering to identify to identify the cell clusters.
+This algorithm performs a density-based down-sampling combined with an agglomerative hierarchical clustering to identify the cell clusters.
+SPADE

 In summary, SPADE is working as the following: